Light rail in Sydney: Variotram

-The vehicles had a floor to rail height of 30 cm and the bogies had no axles between the wheels and were powered with hub motors.
+The vehicles had a floor-to-rail height of 30 cm and the bogies had no axles between the wheels and were powered by hub motors.
 The design weight was reduced to compensate for the addition of climate-control air-conditioning equipment.
-Each was fitted with three double doors each side which had enhanced safety systems with obstacle detection interlocked with the traction system.
+Each was fitted with three double doors on each side which had enhanced safety systems with obstacle detection interlocked with the traction system.
 Seats were generally in the transverse configuration – at 90 degrees to the sides of the vehicle.
 In 2014, the original external destination rolls were replaced with dot-matrix displays and digital voice announcements were installed.
 There were no internal displays.
 The last Variotram was withdrawn from service after operating overnight between Central and The Star on 27/28 May 2015.

 After sustaining damage in a derailment at Glebe on 7 October 2013, Variotram number 2106 was scrapped.
 The remaining six Variotrams were placed into storage in Penrith during the first half of 2015.
 Having been retained by Transport Heritage NSW, in October 2018, 2107 was placed in the custody of the Sydney Tramway Museum, Loftus.
 The remaining five (2101–2105) were scrapped in early 2018.